qizongtai/CallingCard_V2/README.md

 # Disclaimer

-This is designed for users of the HTCF cluster at Washington University in St. Louis.
-No guarantees are made about other systems, setups, configurations, etc.
+The pipeline has been tailored for the Washington University HTCF computing environment (https://htcf.wustl.edu/docs/) which uses the slurm queueing system (https://slurm.schedmd.com/tutorials.html).No guarantees are made about other systems, setups, configurations, etc.

 # Prerequisites